 - dark color urine – think dark brown “coke-a-cola” color

 These symptoms – especially the first two – highlight the seriousness of rhabdomyolysis.
 As the kidneys stop working, there are alterations in electrolytes which can cause heart rhythm abnormalities.
 In theory, this might lead to heart attacks.
-The dark color urine is caused by blood in the urine.
+The dark color urine is caused by myoglobin in the urine.
 Myoglobin helps transport oxygen in the muscle cell.
 This is good however too much can damage the kidneys.
 This can cause the person to need dialysis in an attempt to help the kidneys recover.

 If you ever hear of anybody whose kidneys stopped working after they exercised, it's probably rhabdomyolysis that caused it!